 This safari goes deep into the park and focuses on wildlife and their ecosystems from the American Southwest and the African Savanna.

 It includes time in the park’s 900-acre Biodiversity Reserve.
 You’ll learn about coastal and savanna conservation efforts.
+The tour ends in the African savanna habitat.
 Ages 6 and up.
 Time: 2 hours

-This mid-afternoon safari is available only on selected weekends in September and October and on Wild Holidays.
+This adult-only safari is available only on most Saturdays and Sundays through September 2024.
 It starts with a meet-and-greet over wine served in souvenir aluminum glasses.

 You’ll take a safari truck into the African savanna for up-close views of the animals, followed by a stop where you’ll enjoy more wine, savory snacks, and epic views of the African wildlife.
 Ages 21 and up.
 Time: 2 hours.

-There are five versions of this safari.
+There are eight versions of this safari.
 As the name suggests, these safaris give you an insider’s look into the animal exhibit of your choice, including elephants, kangaroos, rhinos, tigers, lions, and platypuses.

-This safari is a two-hour experience where visitors trek with a guide through the African Forest exhibit to learn about reclusive forest animals.
+This safari is a one and a half hour experience where visitors trek with a guide through the African Forest exhibit to learn about African’s most iconic animals.

 Walkabout Australia